Evidence — Key Findings from 1,227 Arkansas Public Records

 | Every meeting was scheduled in the Auditor’s own office — Room 230 of the State Capitol.
 Every email was CC’d to Jason Brady, the Auditor’s deputy.
 Every email attached biographical documents for Berman and Young.
 A planner note from Spadoni’s calendar, dated March 31, 2025, corroborates pre-planning: “★ Larry Berman trip 13th | 14th or 15th.” |

-Within weeks of these meetings, all three agencies authorized or purchased Israel Bonds: the Treasury bought $20 million (May 1), APERS authorized $25–50 million (May 15), and ATRS authorized up to $50 million (June 2).
+Within weeks of these meetings, all three agencies authorized or purchased non-tradable sovereign bonds: the Treasury bought $20 million (May 1), APERS authorized $25–50 million (May 15), and ATRS authorized up to $50 million (June 2).

 3f.
 ATRS deployed the full $50 million by December 2025